Skip to main content

 Dubai’s school landscape in 2026

-Dubai has approximately 220 private schools regulated by the KHDA (see our dedicated article on KHDA ratings).
+Dubai has 227 private schools regulated by the KHDA (see our dedicated article on KHDA ratings (FR)).
 These schools follow 17 different curricula, a diversity unique in the world.
 For a francophone family, realistic options reduce to 3 main categories:

 1. French lycées (AEFE network)